-The T2K collaboration has proposed an extension of the currently approved T2K statistics (7.8×1021 p.o.t.).
-This program, known as T2K-II, will allow to extend the T2K running time until 2026, before the beginning of Hyper-Kamiokande, and to collect a statistics of up to 20×10^{21} p.o.t., aiming at initial observation of CP violation with 3σ or higher significance for the case of large CP violation and measurements of mixing parameters, θ{23} and Δm{32}^2 , with a precision of 1.7° or better and 1%, respectively [29].
-Such statistics can be collected thanks to a program of accelerator upgrades that is approved by KEK and J-PARC and will be performed in 2021.
+CP violation and measurements of mixing parameters, θ{23} and Δm{32}^2 , with a precision of 1.7° or better and 1%, respectively [24].
+Such statistics will be collected thanks to a program of accelerator upgrades that is approved by KEK and J-PARC and will be performed in 2021.
 This upgrade will allow to reach a power of 800 kW in 2022 and 1.3 MW a few years later (to be compared with 485 kW currently achieved), see Fig. 19.

 In order to fully profit of the foreseen additional statistics, a better understanding of systematic uncertainties and in particular the ones related to flux and cross-section systematic uncertainties is crucial.
-This need motivates the upgrade of the T2K Near Detector [30], planned to be installed in 2021 and to which the LPNHE group is contributing with coordination roles and by designing and producing the Front-End Cards (FEC) for the electronics of the new TPCs, as well as with contributions to the new detector suspension system and upgraded DAQ.
+This need motivates the upgrade of the T2K Near Detector [25], planned to be installed in 2021 and to which the LPNHE group is contributing with coordination roles and by designing and producing the Front-End Cards (FEC) for the electronics of the new TPCs, as well as with contributions to the new detector suspension system and upgraded DAQ.